Overview

 Cascade Peak & Buena Vista Railway No. 251 fills her water tank at the western limits of the line, while the engineer promptly returns to the cab (Mark Edwards, image).

-Folks onboard the Mine Train Through Nature’s Wonderland sit real still while they are crossing the ol’ trestle.
+Guests onboard the Mine Train Through Nature’s Wonderland sit real still while they are crossing the ol’ trestle.
 No telling how long she’s gonna last (Mark Edwards, image).

 Plants